-Emily Lund, PhD, CCC-SLP is an Assistant Professor in the Davies School of Communication Sciences and Disorders at Texas Christian University.
+Emily Lund, PhD, CCC-SLP is an Associate Professor in the Davies School of Communication Sciences and Disorders and the Interim Associate Dean of Research in Harris College of Nursing and Health Sciences at Texas Christian University.
 Dr. Lund earned a Bachelor’s degree in Economics and Spanish, a Master’s degree in Speech-Language Pathology, and a Ph.D. in Speech and Hearing Sciences from Vanderbilt University in Nashville, Tennessee.
 Prior to receiving her Ph.D., Dr. Lund worked as a clinical, bilingual speech-language pathologist in the National Center for Childhood Deafness and Family Communication at the Vanderbilt Bill Wilkerson Center.

-Within the Davies School of Communication Sciences and Disorders, Dr. Lund teaches the graduate level Research in Communication Sciences and Disorders, undergraduate level Teaching Spoken Language to Children with Hearing Loss, and graduate level Early Intervention course.
+Within the Davies School of Communication Sciences and Disorders, Dr. Lund teaches the graduate level Research in Communication Sciences and Disorders and graduate level Early Intervention course.

 Learn more about Dr. Lund’s research by exploring the lab pages.